xhello00o/fullstackopenpart9/README.md

 Defining a type or interface is interchangeable.
 The distinction lies in uniqueness; a type must be unique, whereas interfaces with the same name are merged.

-In this section, a flight diary app was made.
+For exercises 9.14 - 9.15, a simple course description app was done.It can be found in the branch [```typing_React```](https://github.com/xhello00o/fullstackopenpart9/tree/typing_React).In this section for exercises 9.16 - 9.19, a flight diary app was made.
 The template for the backend was provided [here](https://github.com/fullstack-hy2020/flight-diary).
 The frontend of this flight diary was built on top of the fork from the backend.
 It can be found in the branch [```flight_diary_FrontEnd```](https://github.com/xhello00o/fullstackopenpart9/tree/flight_diary_FrontEnd)

 ```typescript
 interface WelcomeProps {